sergiobk201/fast_company_valuator/README.md

 - Estimates **Return on Equity (ROE)** and **Reinvestment Rate**
 - Caps growth assumptions to a conservative **5% max**
 - Calculates a **Discounted Cash Flow valuation**
-- Returns the **Intrinsic ratio** which is the DCF market value relative to current market cap
+- Returns the **Intrinsic Ratio** which is the DCF market value relative to current market cap
 - Run directly from the **command line**

 ---